Blackberry Thyme Spritzer

 - 1 cup ice

-- To a small saucepan add blackberries, 4 sprigs of thyme, and brown sugar and cook on low heat until blackberries soften, about 5 minutes.
+- Cook fruit and herbs: To a small saucepan add blackberries, 4 sprigs of thyme, and brown sugar and cook on low heat until blackberries soften, about 5 minutes.
 Using a fork or spoon, mash each blackberry to release its juice and cook a few minutes more until the blackberry juice is infused with the thyme and the brown sugar is well combined with the liquid.

-- Pour infused blackberry mixture through a small strainer or cheesecloth over a small bowl.
+- Strain juice: Pour infused blackberry mixture through a small strainer or cheesecloth over a small bowl.
 Keep the blackberry pulp if you'd like to add to the spritzer (or freeze for smoothies).

-- Finally, pour half the sparkling water over ice and then add 1 ounce (30 ml) of the infused blackberry thyme juice.
+- Mix spritzer: Finally, pour half the sparkling water over ice and then add 1 ounce (30 ml) of the infused blackberry thyme juice.
 Garnish with blackberries and extra thyme sprigs.

 - Notes: build spritzer with sparkling water first, then pour in juice slowly so the water does not foam and overflow.
 If you add the juice or puree first and then the sparkling water will likely cause the water to overflow from glass (we tried it both ways and it worked better by adding sparkling water first).